schosen/processout-helloworld/README.md

 ## Docker

-Docker-compose is configured for local development to run this application:
+Docker-compose is configured for local development.
+This useful mainly for multi-container environments, so may be needed in future.
+To run this application:
 ```
 docker-compose build